replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 ### Generate a Bundle on a Running Cluster

-If the admin console is running and the application is installed, run the following command to generate a support bundle that includes customizations provided by your vendor:
+If the admin console is running and the application is installed, you can generate the support bundle command from within the application installer UI.
+Go to `Application > Troubleshoot` and click at the bottom on the link to generate the command.
+Run the command to generate a support bundle that includes customizations provided by your vendor.
+It will look like the command below.

   ```
-  kubectl support-bundle secret/NAMESPACE/kotsadm-APP_SLUG-supportbundle
+  kubectl support-bundle secret/NAMESPACE/kotsadm-APP_SLUG-supportbundle --redactors=configmap/NAMESPACE/kotsadm-redact-spec/redact-spec,configmap/NAMESPACE/kotsadm-APP_SLUG-redact-spec/redact-spec
   ```

 Replace: